Unsustainable and expensive

 This practice continues despite scientific consensus that burning biomass instead of coal in power stations risks accelerating climate change.

-- These projects would produce just 64 TWh of electricity, less than 2% of the EU’s electricity production.
-In comparison, every year Europe adds an equivalent amount of new wind and solar capacity.
+These projects all require large public subsidy, and yet we find they would produce just 2% of the EU’s electricity.
+In comparison, every year Europe adds an equivalent amount of new wind and solar capacity – much of it now effectively subsidy-free.

 - Governments should focus policy support on renewable energy sources which deliver near immediate carbon and cost savings vs. fossil fuels – such as wind and solar – rather than on biomass, which delivers questionable carbon savings, perhaps not realised for many decades (if at all), at a cost much higher than that of fossil fuels.